MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 When using the Evergreen WebView2 Runtime, the runtime updates automatically, so you must regularly run compatibility tests.
 To ensure that your WebView2 app will continue to work as expected, test your web content in the WebView2 control against [Microsoft Edge Insider (preview) Channels](https://www.microsoftedgeinsider.com/download) (Beta, Dev, or Canary).

 This guidance is similar to the guidance that we give to web developers.
-For more information, navigate to [Test your app for forward-compatibility](../concepts/distribution.md#test-your-app-for-forward-compatibility).
+See [Test your app for forward-compatibility](../concepts/distribution.md#test-your-app-for-forward-compatibility).

 <!-- ====================================================================== -->